New Hope for a Once Neglected Disease: Advances in Sickle Cell Treatments

 Sickle cell disease affects an estimated 100,000 people in the United States.
 Today, this blood-related condition affects approximately one in every 365 Black or African-American births.3

 People with sickle cell disease have what are called atypical hemoglobin molecules, proteins that carry oxygen in red blood cells, which can cause the shape of red blood cells to be distorted.4 When the atypical hemoglobin molecule is not carrying oxygen—called the deoxy form—it can polymerize, forming long fibers that cause red blood cells to take on a sickle shape, or a C-shape.
 These distorted red blood cells can then clump in blood vessels and prematurely break down, causing anemia, fatigue, swelling, and severe pain.5,6

 While scientists have long understood hemoglobin’s critical role in the condition, historically they have not targeted it with medicines, because it is such an abundant protein in the blood and therefore hard to treat effectively.
 Any target that requires a large dose of a drug comes with added risk.
 “We were swimming against the tide,” says Knee.
 “A lot of people in the industry have said, ‘You can't do that.
 That's ridiculous.
 There's too much hemoglobin, you'll never get it to work.’”

 Reaching more patients

 The anti-inflammatory biologic targets E-selectin, an adhesion molecule that helps blood cells stick to the walls of blood vessels and to each other, an important part of wound healing and fighting infections.
-But in patients with sickle cell disease, there is an increase in these molecules, which can cause red blood cells to clump in blood vessels and block blood flow, leading to debilitating pain episodes.
+For patients with sickle cell disease, there is an increase in these molecules, which can cause red blood cells to clump in blood vessels and block blood flow, leading to debilitating pain episodes.

-After participating in a recent sickle cell disease awareness walk, Knee connected with patients who are excited about the potential for new medicines.
+After participating in a 2020 sickle cell disease awareness walk, Knee connected with patients who are excited about the potential for new medicines.